New on the blogHave a look at my latest posts

 • Lampshade · Riviera Maison

-• “New England Fish Market” · DIY, a brush & patience
+• “New England Fish Market” · DIY, brush & patience

-“Secrets de Cuisine” · my buffet cabinet full of little secrets
+“Secrets de Cuisine” · my dresser full of little secrets

 My absolute favourite piece.
-The cabinet first came to me as a plain buffet body – I added the flowing “Secrets de Cuisine” lettering myself later on.
-Today it holds all my pastel-coloured crockery, little wicker baskets and all sorts of treasures I never want to part with.
+The cabinet came to me once as a plain dresser base – I added the curved “Secrets de Cuisine” lettering myself later.
+Today it holds all my pastel crockery, little willow baskets and all kinds of treasures I never want to part with.

-Reading corner with wicker armchair by the window, wooden-heart log holder and candles
+Reading corner with a wicker armchair at the window, a wooden-heart log holder and candles

-The living room · calm, light, full of little moments of light
+The living room · calm, bright, full of little moments of light

 In the living room · growing quieter

-Cherry blossom branches, soft sage cushions and my dearly loved “Welcome on Board” sign made of wicker – a souvenir from a weekend on the Dutch coast.
-Next to it, my reading corner: this is where I sit in the morning with coffee and a book, wrapped in linen and wool.
-The little wooden hearts by the window are a souvenir from the Allgäu – favourite pieces that smile at me every morning.
+Cherry-blossom branches, soft sage cushions and my beloved “Welcome on Board” sign in wickerwork – a souvenir from a weekend on the Dutch coast.
+Beside it my reading corner: this is where I sit in the morning with coffee and a book, wrapped in linen and wool.
+The little wooden hearts at the window are a souvenir from the Allgäu – favourite pieces that smile at me every morning.

-“Much of what you see here has a story – a flea-market find, a souvenir from a trip, a piece that was passed down to me.
-It’s this mix of new and old that makes a room truly mine.”
+“So much of what you see here has a story – a flea-market find, a souvenir from a trip, a piece that was passed down to me.
+It’s this mix of new and old that makes a room mine in the first place.”

-Vintage decor with lighthouse and Riviera Maison candle
+Vintage decor with a lighthouse and a Riviera Maison candle

 In detail · my souvenirs

-For me, little arrangements like this are simply part of making a home.
-The black-and-white lighthouse is a summer-holiday souvenir from the North Sea, the Riviera Maison tray from Amsterdam, the olive branch in the bucket from a trip to the Mediterranean.
+Little arrangements like these are simply part of living, for me.
+The black-and-white lighthouse is a summer-holiday souvenir from the North Sea, the Riviera Maison tray is from Amsterdam, the olive branch in the bucket from a trip to the Mediterranean.
 Even the little N. Kruijer crate I found at a Dutch brocante – stories to look at, every day.

-A little Riviera Maison, a little GreenGate, lots of white wood and everything that tastes of country house.
-In spring, fresh herbs move onto the windowsill, light striped and floral tea towels replace the wintery ones, and the bread and storage tins in soft sage make the mood especially gentle.
-Incidentally, I wanted the mint SMEG fridge for years – when it finally arrived, the whole kitchen was suddenly “finished”.
+A little Riviera Maison, a little GreenGate, lots of white wood and everything that tastes of country.
+In spring fresh herbs move onto the windowsill, bright striped tea towels and blossoms replace the wintry ones, and the bread and storage tins in soft sage make the mood especially gentle.
+I wanted the SMEG fridge in mint for years, by the way – when it finally arrived, the whole kitchen was suddenly “finished”.

 Kitchen shelf with GreenGate tins and crockery